WordPress/wordpress-develop/README.md

 npm run watch:src   # compiles dynamic files into the `src/` folder npm run build:src   # compiles dynamic files into the `src/` folder
 ```

+Those map to corresponding Grunt commands; e.g., `npm run watch` is the same as `grunt watch`, and `npm run watch:src` is the same as `grunt watch --src`.